 The Family Carer Practitioner will then work with you to create an action plan, which will help you focus on your goals and define the steps required to reach them.

-There are several different kinds of support the Connector can offer you as they support you to achieve the goals in your action plan:
+There are several different kinds of support the Family Carer Practitioner can offer you as they support you to achieve the goals in your action plan: